Alveo/hcsvlab-docs/WebApp.md

             / solr_conf / hcsvlab               ---->  $SOLR_HOME/
                         / hcsvlab-solr.xml      ---->  $CATALINA_HOME/conf/Catalina/localhost/solr.xml

 They need to be copied to the specified locations.
-This is performed by Capistrano as part of the `full_deploy` task.
+This is performed by Capistrano as part of the `full_redeploy` task.

-Edit `.bashrc` and add the following:

-    export RAILS_ENV=production
-    export ACTIVEMQ_HOME=/opt/activemq
-    export CATALINA_HOME=/opt/tomcat
-    export SOLR_HOME=/opt/solr

 ### Deployment